About the German botanical journals collection 1753-1914

 The largest German collection and research organisation for systematic botany and plant geography, the Botanic Garden and Botanical Museum Berlin-Dahlem (BGBM) at the Freie Universität Berlin operates one of the most significant special botany libraries in Europe.

-For this project, journals from these two libraries are preferentially used.
-Approximately 25 further libraries contribute so that German botanical journals, not already covered by other digitisation projects, can be fully digitised.
+For this project, journals from these two libraries were preferentially used.
+26 further libraries contributed so that German botanical journals, not already covered by other digitisation projects, could be fully digitised.

 All digitised items are licensed by

-This project is funded by the German Research Foundation (DFG).
+This project was funded by the German Research Foundation (DFG).